-The first night on the Côte d’Azur, we stayed in Nice in a nicely situated Airbnb.
+The first night in Nice, we stayed in a nicely situated Airbnb.
 We were tired after a 7 hour flight + 7 hour train ride from Paris earlier that day, we had just enough energy to crush a bunch of shellfish, and luckily Cafe de Turin was nearby and open late.
 Somehow we managed to get a table between the throngs of people crowding the drenched sidewalk.
 We squeezed in under a large column with a shaky table next to a huge tank of live lobster and a drippy green hose.
 The column was supporting the alleyway along which the restaurant staged all of its catch, under bright fluorescent lights that showed no mercy.
 The archway, although painted white, reminded me a lot of the arcades of Bologna.

 The waiter came and gave us the cold shoulder at first, not only being French but clearly having done this for so long he was moving on inertia from the past 10 years.
 We ordered a shellfish tower and a bottle of house Muscadet, and bobbled off into the night.